Kemmy90smart/requirement-analysis/README.md

 A well-defined set of requirements serves as a roadmap for system design and a benchmark for testing.
 It ensures that developers build the right features and testers validate the correct functionalities.

 In essence, **Requirement Analysis is the backbone of successful software development** — it ensures that every team member knows what to build, why it’s needed, and how success will be measured.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities aimed at understanding what a system must accomplish and ensuring those needs are well-documented and validated.
+The following are the five key activities carried out during this phase:

+- ### **1.
+Requirement Gathering**
+  This is the initial step where information is collected from stakeholders, users, and clients to understand their expectations and business needs.
+  **Purpose:** To obtain all possible inputs related to system goals, features, and constraints.
+  **Techniques:** Interviews, questionnaires, brainstorming sessions, observation, and document analysis.

+- ### **2.
+Requirement Elicitation**
+  This activity focuses on uncovering the actual needs of stakeholders — even those they may not explicitly state.
+  **Purpose:** To identify hidden or implicit requirements and ensure no critical aspect is overlooked.
+  **Techniques:** Workshops, focus groups, prototyping, and use-case analysis.

+- ### **3.
+Requirement Documentation**
+  All gathered and elicited requirements are documented in a structured format, typically within a **Software Requirement Specification (SRS)** document.
+  **Purpose:** To provide a clear and formal reference for designers, developers, and testers throughout the project lifecycle.
+  **Outcome:** A comprehensive and well-organized requirement document approved by all stakeholders.

+- ### **4.
+Requirement Analysis and Modeling**
+  This involves evaluating, refining, and organizing the documented requirements to ensure they are clear, consistent, complete, and feasible.
+  **Purpose:** To transform raw requirements into structured models (like data flow diagrams or UML diagrams) for better understanding.
+  **Focus:** Identifying dependencies, prioritizing features, and resolving conflicts between requirements.

+- ### **5.
+Requirement Validation**
+  Validation ensures that the documented requirements accurately reflect user needs and align with business objectives.
+  **Purpose:** To confirm that requirements are correct, testable, and implementable within project constraints.
+  **Techniques:** Reviews, walkthroughs, inspections, and prototype evaluations.

+In summary, these activities collectively ensure that the software development process begins with a clear, validated, and actionable understanding of what the end product should achieve.